godaddy/node-priam/README.md

  - `#consistency(consistencyLevelName [string])`: Sets consistency level for the query.
 Alias for `#options({ consistency: db.consistencyLevel[consistencyLevelName] })`.

+ - `#all()`: Default functionality.
+After calling execute will return array of any results found.

+ - `#first()`: After calling execute will return first, if any of the results found.

+ - `#single()`: Similar to first, will return first result however will throw exception if more than one record found.

  - `#execute(callback [optional, function])`: Executes the query.
 If a callback is not supplied, this will return a Promise.

 #### Fluent Syntax Examples ####